christopheraue/christopheraue.net/design/_posts/2014-02-16-physical-size-of-css-units-on-smartphones-tablets.md

 ---
 title: 'Physical Size of CSS Units On Smartphones, Tablets & Co'
-excerpt: In general, I want the elements on my website to have the same physical size (say in inches or centimetres) for a specific category of device.
-This cannot be achieved with physical CSS Units.
-But does this matter anyway?
-meta_description: Do physical CSS units really matter?
+summary: Do physical CSS units really matter?
 What is the difference in physical size of websites displayed on smartphones, tables and other devices?
 Find out!
 redirect_from: /2014/02/16/physical-size-of-css-units-on-smartphones-tablets
 ---